-India has held the world in fascination due to its rich history, an abundance of gold, spices and cloth not to mention the description given by foreigners as a land of exotic mysteries.
-Its myths and beliefs often overlap giving rise to tangible forms, but isn’t it what makes the Indian culture so enthralling!
+India has held the world in fascination due to its rich history, an abundance of gold, spices and cloth.
+Not to mention the description is given by foreigners as a land of exotic mysteries.
+Its myths and beliefs often overlap giving rise to tangible forms.
+But isn’t that what makes the Indian culture so enthralling!
 The famous Padmanabhaswamy temple mystery proves the famous quote “Truth is stranger than fiction”.

-The temple has survived the ravages of time- stood through political uprisings, and natural disasters as an awe-inspiring testament to the wonders of devotion.
+The temple has survived the ravages of time.
+It stood through political uprisings and natural disasters as an awe-inspiring testament to the wonders of devotion.
 It is wreathed in mysteries when it comes to its origin and the source of its fabulous wealth.
-It is also one of the oldest temples in India having existed over three centuries.
+The Padmanabhaswamy temple is also one of the oldest temples in India having existed over three centuries.

 The temple is located in Thiruvananthapuram, Kerala.
 In Malayalam, it means ‘The City of Lord Ananta’, or Maha Vishnu, the principal deity of the temple.
 The current standing structure is thought to be from the 16th century.
 However, many ancient texts refer to it as pieces of Sangam literature, Bhagavad Purana and the Mahabharata.

-Extracts from these texts reveal that the temple was already shrouded in mystery even then, and was incredibly prosperous beyond imagination.
+Extracts from these texts reveal that the temple was already shrouded in mystery even then.
+Moreover, it was incredibly prosperous beyond imagination.
 A great poet of the time claimed in his lyrics that its walls were made out of solid gold.
 It is one of the prime centres of worship for Vaishnavites- the sect in Hinduism which regards Vishnu as the Supreme God.

 Another legend states that Parshurama, an incarnation of Vishnu, sanctified the idol.